livprojects/livprojects/README.md

 ### Hi there 👋

 Welcome to my Github profile!
 My name is Liv, I am 31 and I am a full-stack developer from France.
 My technical training has been more focused on Javascript (especially React and Node.js) and Java, but I am eager to expand my knowledge.
 The projects marked with the 🎯 emoji are the ones I would like you to look at in priority.

-📬 Please feel free to reach out and comment on my projects, but please be kind, constructive and bear in mind I am still a junior developer!
-Thank you ✨
+Those are only PRACTICE projects and do not necessarily reflect what I've been doing on a daily basis.

 📰 I also have a Master's degree in political science which doubles as a professional degree in Journalism.
 I have been writing for six years now for major French media outlets on economics, science, societal issues and literature.
 So whether you're interested in my technical or my writing skills, you can reach me on [Linkedin](https://www.linkedin.com/in/liv-audigane/).

 📍 *Tech stack I am ready to use in a professional environment*
+- Java 8: JEE, Maven, Hibernate, Spring (Data-JPA, Boot, WebMVC), JUnit / Mockito
+  Javascript: vanilla, React 18 / Redux, Node.js, Express.js, Angular 10
 - HTML
 - CSS / Sass (SCSS)
-- Javascript: vanilla, React / Redux, Node.js, Express.js, Angular 10
 - Typescript
-- Java 8: JEE, Maven, Hibernate, Spring (Data-JPA, Boot, WebMVC), JUnit / Mockito
 - SQL/PostgreSQL/Sequelize/MySQL
 - RESTful APIs design & implementation